Log Cabin Workshop

 Rebuilding the 19th century Farm at Montpelier

 Join Montpelier's craftsmen in hewing logs to recreate one of the early 19th century slave quarters that was part of the farm complex during the early 19th century.
+This structure will be 12ftx14ft and feature a clay floor, log chimney and is based on a site we found through archaeological excavations.
 Participants will spend a week learning wood working and joinery techniques that were used in Madison's era.
 Based on information derived from archaeological excavations, we will be recreating the cabin that was lived in by Madison's field slaves.
 In 2014, we reconstructed Granny Milly's log cabin home adjacent to the mansion grounds. following link for more information on that reconstruction.
 We have two program dates:

 Session #1--January 25-30, 2015--introduction to log cabin construction--hewing and notching